beingsie/codedexio/courses/python/checkpoint/game_design.md

 # 👨‍💻 Terminal Mini Game
 Battle vs NPC's in terminal!
 Upgrade character through leveling up your `XP`, `HP` and `Attack Power`.

+## ⚡ In Progress:
+- [ ] Dice roll
+	- [x] Give player a minimum of 1 dice roll.
+	- [ ] Auto Selection Countdown (5 seconds: Is enabled if user spends all dice rolls.)
+		- **Auto selects** character if player fails to select after using all available dice rolls.

 ## 📃 To-Do:
 - [ ] Game Mode Logic